How To Get Child Care Assistance

 Housing is the largest cost of raising a child, taking up on average 29% of a family’s annual income.
 To compound the problem, a severe shortage of affordable homes in the US is driving up both rent and mortgage prices.

-Aside from labor and delivery costs—which can run anywhere from $5,000 to $14,000— providing continued healthcare for your child can be a financial struggle for many.
+Aside from labor and delivery costs—which can run anywhere from $5,000 to $14,000—providing continued healthcare for your child can be a financial struggle for many.
 Chronic health issues, dental work, and other conditions not covered by insurance can instantly put the monthly budget in the red.
 On average, out of pocket healthcare expenses for people under 19 years old can range from $1,144 to $2,648 each year.

-While public schools are far cheaper than private schools, a public education can still cost a pretty penny.
-Backpacks, extracurricular activities, and the increasing role of technology in the classroom all contribute to rising costs. .
+While public schools are far cheaper than private schools, quality public education can still cost a pretty penny.
+Backpacks, extracurricular activities, and the increasing role of technology in the classroom all contribute to rising costs.
 On average, parents can expect to pay $1,321 on back to school costs each year.

 Legitimate government programs for child care